guatavita/Dicom_Reporter_Class/README.md

 The ".run_conversion()" command line supports CT/MR/MG modalities, RTDOSE and RTSTRUCT DICOM formats.
 Other modalities may be supported but not tested.

-This class support unorganized DICOM data as each study will be matched by their "StudyInstanceUID"
+***This class support unorganized DICOM data as each study will be matched by their "SeriesInstanceUID" and "SOPInstanceUID"***

 Bastien Rigaud, PhD
 Laboratoire Traitement du Signal et de l'Image (LTSI), INSERM U1099